On The Loose From Genre Captivity

 Wizened geezers sucked on another link in a chain of cigarettes.
 Their younger brethren ran about the newsroom.
 Everyone shouted.
 A dozen ‘yeah-yeahed’ on phones.
 My designated mentor, a codger who hammered the keyboard with the index finger of each hand, offered some advice.
 “Don’t get into this business.
 It’s a boneyard of broken dreams.”

 I was sold.

 Did my J-school stint followed by 20 years of writing about crime, courts, education, business, and entertainment.
-I covered blizzards, tornadoes, shootouts, and the birth of the Internet.
+I covered blizzards, tornadoes, shootouts, the birth of the Internet.
 I interviewed the great, near great and just plain grating.
 To me, I was paid to have fun.
-The blur of assignments following the Pope one day and, on another, standing on tip toes (and a bench) to look Sir Edmund Hillary in the eye was the perfect career for someone blessed with ADHD.
+The blur of assignments following the Pope one day and, on another, standing on tip toes (and a bench) to look Sir Edmund Hillary in the eye was the perfect career for someone blessed with undiagnosed ADHD.